exis-io/exis-io.github.io/pages/security/Authentication.md

 **WELCOME** contains a nonce such that **HELLO** is protected from replays.

-Null domain either should be severly rate limited (.5 messages/s) or disconnected after a certain number of messages.
+Null domain either should be severely rate limited (.5 messages/s) or disconnected after a certain number of messages.

 *Credentials* is some set of identifying information an auth judges when creating new domains.
 The number and type of credentials are known out of band.